germ-mark/multi-mls-id/draft-xue-multi-mls.md

 * COMMIT

-When Bob recives Alice's MMLS update (as a full or empty commit in Alice's send group), Bob can incorporate PCS from Alice's commit by importing a PSK from Alice's send group.
+When Bob receives Alice's MMLS update (as a full or empty commit in Alice's send group), Bob can incorporate PCS from Alice's commit by importing a PSK from Alice's send group.
 Precisely, Bob:
    * Creates a PSK proposal in Bob's send group using the exportPSK from the epoch of Alice's send group after Alice's MMLS update